SpanbauerLab/Metabarcoding/index.md

 | WLE-T3S3         | Sample            | Yes  | 2.1       | June      |
 | WLE-T3S3         | Sample            | Yes  | 2.1       | May       |

-**IMPORTANT NOTE: The metadata file in the folder will be a template, which you need to replace with your edited metadata file.**
+**IMPORTANT NOTE: The metadata file included in the folder is only a template.
+Make sure to replace it with your own edited metadata file**

 ---

-> Note: While writing the codes for OSG, I had some samples (other than blanks) that has to be removed after, so I kept another column(Keep) to indicate those samples, but you can remove this column if you  have only blanks that needs to be removed.
-But if any samples fails in rarefaction QC, you can remove those samples by changing their `Keep` column value to `No`.
+> Note: While writing the code for OSG, I included some non-blank samples that needed to be removed later.
+To handle this, I added a Keep column to indicate which samples should be retained.
+You can remove this column if only blank samples need to be excluded.
+However, if any samples fail the rarefaction QC, simply set their `Keep` value to `No` to exclude them.

 ---
 ## <span style="color: skyblue;"> Phyloseq </span>